 As a result, students who purchase breakfast or lunch at school by ordering through myschoolbucks.com website will continue to receive free meals.
-They will need to order by 10 am Wednesday for the full following week.
+BES orders must be into the myschoolbucks website between 8/18 and 9/2 for the month’s entrees.

 IF a student happens to forget their breakfast or lunch, we will have a limited number of entrees available.
-We will have on hand, PB & J sandwiches or another hot meal option in case we need to hand out a meal for a student who forgot or didn’t order a meal.
+We will have on hand, PB & J or other entree in case we need to hand out a meal for a student who forgot or didn’t order a meal.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.